 London is filled with attractions that are often overcrowded and underwhelming, but taking on the wall will give you the opportunity to escape the busy tourist traps in a unique way.

-Did I mention that the London city wall walk is totally free?
+Did we mention that the London city wall walk is totally free?
 The capital has plenty of quirky free things to do, so no matter your budget you can still find something fun to do in the city.

 The Whole Family Can Get Involved